7 min read

 United Breweries Ltd | Annual Report | Document Link

-The outbreak of COVID-19 pandemic in India had caused significant disturbance and slowdown of economic activities.
-The business operations of the Company have also been significantly impacted by way of interruption of production, supply chain, etc. Recently, there has been a surge in the spread of COVID-19 in India and various state governments have imposed restrictions ranging from night/weekend curfew including closure of malls, restaurants and other public places to contain the spread of COVID-19.
+The outbreak of the COVID-19 pandemic in India had caused significant disturbance and slowdown of economic activities.
+The Company’s business operations have also been significantly impacted by interruption of production, supply chain, etc. Recently, there has been a surge in the spread of COVID-19 in India.
+As a result, various state governments have imposed restrictions ranging from night/weekend curfew, including the closure of malls, restaurants, and other public places, to contain the spread of COVID-19.

 BIC (Societe) | Interim Report | Document Link

-“While we continue to effectively navigate through a challenging trading environment, we remain cautious for the balance of the year due to uncertainties related to the pandemic, particularly in Latin America and India.
-With our Horizon plan serving as our North Star, I am encouraged by the direction that we are taking and the capabilities we are building throughout our organization that will drive accelerated profitable growth.” – Gonzalve Bich, Chief Executive Officer
+“While we continue to navigate through a challenging trading environment effectively, we remain cautious for the balance of the year due to uncertainties related to the pandemic, particularly in Latin America and India.
+However, with our Horizon plan serving as our North Star, I am encouraged by the direction that we are taking and the capabilities we are building throughout our organization that will drive accelerated profitable growth.” – Gonzalve Bich, Chief Executive Officer.

 The Stationery category continued to be strongly affected by ongoing school and office closures and evolving consumer shopping habits.
-Latin America, Africa and India, with traditional trade highly impacted by the pandemic remained the hardest hit
+Latin America, Africa, and India, with traditional trade highly impacted by the pandemic, remained the most brutal hit.

 Sibelco | Financial Report 2020 | Document Link

-Tile manufacturing was badly hit by COVID-19 lockdown restrictions in Italy, Spain and India, resulting in us losing the equivalent of one month’s worth of sales in each country.
+Tile manufacturing was severely hit by COVID-19 lockdown restrictions in Italy, Spain, and India, resulting in losing the equivalent of one month’s worth of sales in each country.
 Sales in engineered stone also fell as producers significantly reduced stock from March onward.

 How to support

 With more than 110 team members in Pune and Mumbai, AlphaSense has also been affected by this tragedy.
 Our hearts go out to our India team, their families, and the entire community affected by this aggressive resurgence.
-Given the urgent crisis and its direct impact on our team members in India, AlphaSense has contributed $5,000 to the Oxygen for India program with the intention to help purchase 20 oxygen cylinders.
+Given the urgent crisis and its direct impact on our team members in India, AlphaSense has contributed $5,000 to the Oxygen for India program, intending to help purchase 20 oxygen cylinders.
 We encourage those who can contribute to do so as well.

 More like this